Viki-coding/community/README.md

 The latest events are posted first, to view older posted events the user can user the pagination links at the bottom of the page to easily navigate though the pages.

+<h2>Security</h2>
+In a world where cyber security threats are on the increase, inlcuding the awful affect the HSE hack had on our health care system, it is important to be mindful of security when creating an application.

+As well as the rel="noopener noreferrer" in the anchor tags of our external links other security meausures in our app include:

+* Authentication and authorization of our users using django framework
+* Using the CSRF protection tokens in our forms
+* Error handling such as creating our 404 page
+* Using djangos password validators
+* Using djangos security middleware settings.
+* Only authenticated users can edit delete their booked events
+* Only authenticated facilicators can create, view, edit, delete their own events.

 <h2>Interaction</h2>

+Whenever a user interacts with our site, they get immeadiate feedback messages and confirmations.

 When a user clicks on Book Event - a message is displayed to let them know their booking is successful: